What should I carry while mountain biking? (Full Guide)

 • Matches / lighter

-The above packing list is sufficient for a one-day trip in moderate terrain with no special requirements.
-If you want to bike in extreme terrain or downhill, change your equipment accordingly.
-Also, it is essential to note that depending on the length and route selection; you certainly do not need to take everything.
+The above packing list is sufficient for a one day trip in moderate terrain with no special requirements.
+If you want to bike in really extreme terrain or downhill, change your equipment accordingly.
+Also, it is important to note that depending on the length and route selection, you certainly do not need to take everything.

 Here are some tips for your next MTB trip